DarkblowPB/darkblowV42_Website/readme.rst

 such old versions of PHP, because of potential security and performance issues, as well as missing features.

+For PHP version 8.0 or newer not supported.

 *********
 Framework
 *********

-This Project Using Codeigniter 3 And Native Function Instead All Features More Like Compatible With Daily Needs
+This Project Using Codeigniter 3, More Like Compatible With Daily Needs.